jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 ### A MINIMAL REPOSITORY

-A [*repository*](https://en.wikipedia.org/wiki/Repository_(version_control)) is a place (local on your computer or with a service like Github) that not only keeps all your files but allows others to view and download your project (if you've enabled that) and keeps previous versions of files too.
-Or, as [Jenny Bryan and Jim Hester put it](https://happygitwithr.com/big-picture.html): think of Github as Microsoft Word's `Track Changes` on steroids.
+A [*repository*](https://en.wikipedia.org/wiki/Repository_(version_control)) is a combination of a location where project files are located and software that keeps track of changes to those files.
+Services like Github make this whole process easier, plus provide the opportunity for others to view and download your project, and keeps a backup of all your files for you.
+As [Jenny Bryan and Jim Hester put it](https://happygitwithr.com/big-picture.html): think of Github as Microsoft Word's `Track Changes` on steroids.

 Any repository you create should include at least the following: